rh-messaging/cli-java/cli-activemq-jmx/README.md

 ```

 Note: please note that admin/admin username and password are implied by default and therefore, are not required command
-line parameters unless some other username/password are setup.
+line parameters unless some other username/password are set up.

 Running: completely disabling authentication support
 ----